samyak-jain/socat/README.md

 # The Processes to build this image

 * Enable Travis CI cronjob on this repo to run build daily on master branch
-* Check if there are new tags/releases announced via Alpine package url (https://hub.docker.com/r/alpine/socat/)
+* Check if there are new tags/releases announced via package url (https://hub.docker.com/r/samtan/socat/)
 * Match the exist docker image tags via Hub.docker.io REST API
 * If not matched, build the image with latest version as tag and push to hub.docker.com
 * Docker tags as socat's version, such as 1.7.3.3-rc0, are built by travis ci auto-trigger cron jobs.